The Beach is for everyBODY:

-Visit Myrtle Beach is partnering with the Champion Autism Network (CAN) and TravelAbility for The Beach is for everyBODY: Sensory-Friendly Pledge.
-CAN and TravelAbility both work tirelessly to bring awareness to the challenges persons with varying abilities and neurodiverse disabilities face in their day to day lives, especially when traveling.
+Visit Myrtle Beach is partnering with the Champion Autism Network (CAN), Autism Travel Club and TravelAbility for The Beach is for everyBODY: Sensory-Friendly Pledge.
+CAN, Autism Travel Club and TravelAbility work tirelessly to bring awareness to the challenges persons with varying abilities and neurodiverse disabilities face in their day to day lives, especially when traveling.
 Myrtle Beach has a long history as a sensory-friendly destination, and we are always improving and learning to foster even greater acceptance and inclusivity.
 We hope that this Sensory-Friendly pledge and commitment helps bring belonging and joy to all those who visit and live at The Beach.

 The Beach is for everyBODY movement encompasses three commitments that begin with a pledge.
 After signing the pledge, you may also continue your dedication to inclusivity by offering incentives or training for your employees, however, steps two and three are not required.

-Your business will become sensory-friendly certified and will utilize the CAN training for all employees (present and future).
-This training is conducted by Lead with Love and will provide insight and practical steps to identify situations in which staff can calmly assist families.
+Your business will become Autism Ready and will utilize the Autism Ready training for all employees (present and future).
+This training is conducted by the Autism Travel Club and will provide insight and practical steps to identify situations in which staff can calmly assist families.
 The Myrtle Beach Area Chamber of Commerce and Visit Myrtle Beach staff have all participated in this training to lead our community by example.

 We know that Myrtle Beach is the place where people can find acceptance, hospitality and understanding, but first, we need our local businesses to pledge to welcome everyone to our destination.
 Becoming a inclusive place for everyBODY starts with a simple pledge to be more aware and empathetic to those around you.
 We all need a little more kindness these days - and The Beach is the perfect place to start.

-By participating in this program, you pledge to the following principles and will become a member of Champion Autism Network (CAN) for free for the first year.
+By participating in this program, you pledge to the following principles and will be eligible to become a member of the Autism Travel Club for 50% off the first year.

 Savannah’s Playground opens in The Market Common in Myrtle Beach.
 This playground is designed for children of all abilities.